nginxinc/nginx-openid-connect/README.md

 ## Description

-This repository shows how to configure NGINX Plus for OpenID Connect such that it implements the authorization code flow.
-The integration uses NGINX Plus as the relying party for confidential clients.
+This repository describes how to enable OpenID Connect integration for [NGINX Plus](https://www.nginx.com/products/nginx/).
+The solution depends on the [auth_jwt](http://nginx.org/en/docs/http/ngx_http_auth_jwt_module.html) module and as such is not suitable for [open source NGINX](http://www.nginx.org/en).

 <img src=https://www.nginx.com/wp-content/uploads/2018/04/dia-LC-2018-03-30-OpenID-Connect-authorization-code-flow-NGINX-800x426-03.svg alt="OpenID Connect components" width=500>

 `Figure 1.
 High level components of an OpenID Connect environment`

+This implementation assumes the following environment:

+  * The identity provider (IdP) supports OpenID Connect 1.0
+  * The authorization code flow is in use
+  * NGINX Plus is configured as a relying party
+  * The IdP knows NGINX Plus as a condifential client

+With this environment, both the client and NGINX Plus communicate directly with the IdP at different stages during the initial authentication event.

 ![OpenID Connect protocol diagram](https://www.nginx.com/wp-content/uploads/2018/04/dia-LC-2018-03-30-OpenID-Connect-authentication-code-flow-detailed-800x840-03.svg)
 `Figure 2.
 OpenID Connect authorization code flow protocol`